 - Depot closed on Saturday 12th May 1979, with the introduction of the “Hunter” MAP scheme, and the subsequent reorganising of services.

 - Saw further use as Gas Board offices.

 - Demolished and site is now used for housing.

-On Friday 6th April 1990, Midland Fox Limited acquired the business and operations of Powner & Waterfield (trading as “NWP Travel”) of Hinkley.
-This included a previously unrelated bus garage on Dedwells Bridge Industrial Estate, Hinkley, which was taken over by Midland Fox Limited with depot code HK.
+On Friday 6th April 1990, Midland Fox Limited acquired the business and operations of Powner & Waterfield (trading as “NWP Travel”) of Hinckley.
+This included a previously unrelated bus garage on Dedwells Bridge Industrial Estate, Hinckley, which was taken over by Midland Fox Limited with depot code HK.